Tejendra-027/ApnaCollege-DSA/README.md

 5. For example use git commit -m "added folder" command to commit the changes

-6. Then use git push command to push the changes to git hub
+6. Then use (git push origin main) command to push the changes to git hub

+   example: ----> git push origin main